 SECTION 301.
 Tribal gaming authorized.
-The Council hereby authorizes the establishment of one or more tribally-owned gaming operations to offer class II and/or class III gaming under the Ordinance.
-The Council shall determine the form of gaming to be offered, the number of gaming establishments, and the size and mix of games at each establishment.
+The Council hereby authorizes one or more tribally-owned gaming establishments to offer all forms of gaming which are lawful, or which may become lawful, under the Act.

 SECTION 302.
-Tribes to be sole gaming proprietor.
-The Tribes shall have the sole proprietary interest in and responsibility for the conduct of any class II or III gaming activity on the Reservation.
-This provision shall not preclude the Tribes from entering into a lawful management contract under 25 U.S.C. § 2711.
+Tribe to be sole gaming proprietor.
+The Tribe, rather than individual Arapaho tribal members or others within the jurisdiction of the Tribe, shall have the sole proprietary interest in and responsibility for the conduct of any tribal class II or III gaming activity.
+This provision shall not preclude the Tribe from entering into a lawful management contract under 25 U.S.C. § 2711.

 SECTION 303.
 Separate license for each location.
-The Tribes shall issue a separate license to each place, facility, or location where class II or III gaming will be allowed.
+The Tribe shall issue a separate license to each place, facility, or location where class II or III gaming will be allowed.

 SECTION 304.
-Negotiation of compact authorized.
-The Chairperson of the Council is directed to pursue negotiation of a class III compact with the state.
-No such compact shall be in effect until it is specifically approved by the Council.
+Negotiation of Compact authorized.
+The Chairperson of the Council is directed to pursue negotiation of a class III Compact with the State, either in conjunction with the Eastern Shoshone Tribe or solely on behalf of the Northern Arapaho Tribe.
+No such Compact shall be in effect until it is specifically approved by the Council.

 SECTION 305.
-Compliance with law; inclusion of compact.
+Compliance with law; inclusion of Compact.

 1. Applicable law.
-All class II and III gaming operations on the Reservation shall be conducted in accordance with the Act, the Commission's regulations, other federal law, tribal law (including this Ordinance and all regulations and orders of the Agency), and any approved compact.
-This Ordinance shall be construed in a manner which conforms to applicable law.
+All class tribal II and III gaming operations shall be conducted in accordance with the Act, the Commission's regulations, other federal law, tribal law (including joint-tribal and Arapaho law, this Code, and all regulations and orders of the Northern Arapaho Gaming Agency established under chapter 4 of this Code), and any approved Compact.
+This Code shall be construed in a manner which conforms to applicable law.

-2. Incorporation of compact.
-Upon approval of any compact, such compact shall be incorporated into this Ordinance.
-In the event any inconsistencies between the compact and any other provision of this Ordinance, the compact shall govern.
+2. Incorporation of Compact.
+Upon approval of a Compact, the Compact shall be incorporated into this Code.
+In the event of any inconsistencies between the Compact and any provision of this Code, the Compact shall govern.

-CHAPTER 4: FALLON TRIBAL GAMING AGENCY
+CHAPTER 4: NORTHERN ARAPAHO GAMING AGENCY

 SECTION 401.
 Agency established.
-The Council hereby establishes a tribal agency to be known as the Fallon Tribal Gaming Agency, which shall be responsible for the successful, safe, lawful, and honest operation of the Tribes' class II and III gaming operations on the Reservation.
+The Council hereby establishes a tribal agency to be known as the Northern Arapaho Gaming Agency, which shall be responsible for the successful, safe, lawful, and honest operation of the Tribe's class II and III gaming operations on the Reservation.